lane-webperformance/legion-metrics/README.md

 Construct a timestamp value, in milliseconds since 1970 (UNIX time), for use in constructing a sample.
 See example above.

+### metrics.sample.assertSampleValues(values)

+Asserts that the parameter is a valid input to metrics.sample(values).
+If it is not, throws an exception.
+The parameter must be a dictionary of the form { value: number, unit: string, interpretation: string }.

 metrics.summary(summary)
 --------------------------------